enesozmus/enesozmus/README.md

 - 🌱 I’m currently learning **C# and ASP.NET Core 6.0**

-- 👨‍💻 All of my projects are available at [https://app.patika.dev/ensozmus](https://app.patika.dev/ensozmus)

 - 💬 Ask me about **C# and .NET Core**

 - 📫 How to reach me **ensozmus@gmail.com**